QuentinRa/oneaudit/README.md

 * Recursive search based on new emails
 * IPs, addresses, usernames, etc.
   * Leakcheck returns a lot of them (check the fields)
-* Dehashed (all in one)
 * Rocketreach lookups (more important)
 * Rocketreach exports (least important)
-* Keep verified even if there are no results
 * Multiple filters for company rocketreach export
 * handle github/nubela/descriptions?
 * Fix cache folder parameter